 UK Athletics Indoor Championships 2026 schedule, timetable and how to watch

-The two-day championships will see Keely Hodgkinson, Georgia Hunter Bell, Amy Hunt, Josh Kerr and more in action
+Day 2 will see Ben Pattison, Jemma Reekie, Revee Walcott Nolan and more in action

-The UK Athletics Indoor Championships 2026 are here with two action-packed days in Birmingham set to launch careers and confirm dreams to feature at the World Athletics Indoor Championships in March.
+The UK Athletics Indoor Championships 2026 continue into Day 2 in Birmingham with domestic glory and qualifying for the World Athletics Indoor Championships in March at stake.

 Without an Olympic Games or an outdoor World Athletics Championship this year, the indoor season holds extra importance, with all roads leading to Poland next month.